dennislamcv1/IBMPROJMGR/README.md

 # IBMPROJMGR
-## IBM Project Manager Professional Certificate
+## IBM Project Manager Professional Certificate (8 course series)

-Prepare for a career in the high-growth field of project management.
-In this program, you’ll develop the skills, knowledge, and portfolio to have a competitive edge in the job market as an entry-level project manager in as little as 3 months.
-No prior knowledge or experience required.
+Want to kick-start your career as a project manager without any previous experience?
+No problem!
+This Professional Certificate gives you the job-ready skills and hands-on experience you need to catch the eye of an employer and launch your career in just 3 months.

-Project Managers are the backbone of any organization.
-They plan, track, and manage projects to successful completion, work cross-functionally to guide team members, manage risks, and create a strong channel of communication amongst stakeholders.
-The demand for project managers who can lead a project to a successful completion has never been greater in our ever-changing, fast-paced world.
+What do project managers do?
+Project Managers plan and manage projects to successful completion.
+This includes guiding cross-functional team members, managing risks, and creating strong communication channels amongst stakeholders.

-You’ll learn in-demand skills used by professional project managers including the processes and tools needed to set up a project for success, gain a comprehensive understanding of project management concepts, and learn project management methodologies including Agile.
+During this program, you’ll build the job-ready skills experienced project managers use daily and master the processes and tools needed to set a project up for success.
+You’ll gain a comprehensive understanding of project management concepts.
+Plus, you’ll learn project management methodologies, including Agile.

-By the end of this program, you’ll have a portfolio of projects to demonstrate your proficiency, including developing project timelines, roles and responsibility matrices, stakeholder management tools, and communications plans.
-You’ll also unlock exclusive access to career support resources and a Professional Certificate from IBM to help you in your job search.
+Additionally, you’ll develop a portfolio of projects that demonstrate your proficiency to employers, such as developing project timelines, roles and responsibility matrices, stakeholder management tools, and communications plans.
+Great for interviews!

- In addition, this program is designed to help you prepare for attaining project management certifications such as the CAPM certification from PMI.
+Plus, you’ll prepare for the Certified Associate in Project Management (CAPM) exam from the PMI, unlock exclusive access to career support resources, and earn a professional certificate from IBM that confirms to employers you’ve got the skills they’re looking for.